MicheleValfre/MPI_LinearEquationsSolver/README.md

 # Parallel Linear Equations System Solver Using The Jacobi Method
 The following is a linear equations system solver developed for a university project.
+It is an implementation of the Jacobi iterative method.
 Both the sequential and parallel versions of the code are included.

 ## Build
-In order to build both the solver and the test suite, run the followings:
+In order to build both the sequential and the parallel version of the solver, run the followings:
 ```
-git submodule init
-git submodule update
 mkdir build
 make
 ```